Biometric Data Privacy

 While new technology may create a more efficient workplace, data privacy risks must be addressed to protect individuals from potential biometric data misuse, data theft, and identity theft incidents.
 Without robust biometrics privacy laws on the books, many companies have created their own privacy and security standards.
 These sometimes fail to fully protect individuals, but there are legal protections for American workers.

 A biometric data breach occurs when unauthorized individuals or entities gain access to, acquire, or misuse biometric information.
-Misuse could mean compromising the security, privacy, or integrity of that data for any reason that you have not consented to, such as illegal identity theft or marketing data collection.
+Misuse could mean compromising the security, privacy, or integrity of your biometric data for any reason that you have not consented to, such as illegal identity theft or marketing data collection.

 Here are some key elements that typically define a biometric data breach: